 After Linda left the dealership my conscience got to me.

-There is nothing more important to me than my faith and I felt like God was trying to tell me something.
+There is nothing more important to me than my faith (in Jesus) and I felt like God was trying to tell me something.

 Linda’s question got me thinking.
 I thought to myself.